Includes accounts titled "Negroes hay," dated 1830s.

 Thomas Ellison Keitt papers, 1758-1945 and undated 4 boxes; 1 oversize folder

 1817-1843 7 folders

-Assorted examples of advertisements, caricatures, and comics or cartoon illustrations of women.
-Includes a moveable book-like item which shows a chaste woman before and a party woman after marriage.
+Assorted examples of artwork, advertisements, caricatures, and comics or cartoon illustrations of women.
+Includes a manipulated postcard with a bird removing a woman's wig, mocking her empty head.
+Includes a manipulated item which shows a chaste woman after and a party woman before marriage.
 Also contains an illustrated woman reading with an accompanying poem advising ladies to "Leave reading until you return, It looks so much better at home."
 Also contains a comic called "Jane" published by Mick White, 1941, which shows a naked woman at an Royal Air Force decontamination center being ogled by various soldiers.